Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 # Infrastructure Deployment via Azure Developer CLI for Terraform

+> **Warning** - with release 0.8.0-beta.1 of `azd` [feature stages](https://devblogs.microsoft.com/azure-sdk/azd-april-2023-release/#alpha-beta-and-stable-features) have been introduced.
+This provides insights into the maturity of the `azd` functionality.
+The provisioning of infrastructure via Terraform has been marked as an *alpha* feature, so it is not yet recommended for productive usage.

 > **Note** - there are known issues when using the Terraform provider in combination with GitHub Codespaces i.e., the login flow via the Azure CLI gets stuck in the callback.
 You find the details in this [issue](https://github.com/Azure/azure-dev/pull/1497) of the `azd` repository as well as in this [issue](https://github.com/Azure/azure-dev/pull/1496) in the Azure CLI repository.
 The described workaround in the second issue did not do the trick for us.
 Hence, we currently cannot support GitHub Codespaces in this type of infrastructure setup.

 ## Prerequisite

 To use the Azure Developer CLI (`azd`) you need to have it available in your setup.
 If you are using the dev container "Azure Developer CLI (Terraform)" defined in this repository or opened the repository via GitHub Codespaces you are ready to go.
+We activated Terraform as alpha feature in the dev container.

+If you execute the `azd` commands locally, make sure that you have activated the alpha features via `azd config set alpha.terraform on`.

 ## Deployment with Terraform